-How To Write Better Comments on Blogs and Hubs
+How to Write Better Comments for Articles and Blogs

 Helpful comments, left by the reader, is a powerful source of feedback for the author of an article.
 Here are a few reasons why it can be beneficial to leave a comment:

 - I always appreciate it when readers leave me comments.
 As a writer, comments can often help me to grow and they certainly magnify my confidence.
 I'm talking about the kind of comments that let me know that my article has been read.

 - We all have our bad days.
 This is when those positive comments really come in handy.
-There have been times when I've felt out of sorts, until I sat myself down at my desk, and read positive comments left on one of my hubs.
-Many's the time a well written comment has turned one of my frowns from upside down, into a smile.
+Many's the time a well written comment has turned one of my frowns from upside down into a smile.

 - The personal connection we make through commenting is a great way to "give back" and to make a difference.
 Most writers will reciprocate when a comment is left.